Franklin Street (Portland, Maine): Nearby landmarks

 Franklin Towers, at the corner of Franklin Street and Cumberland Avenue, was built at this same time the street was turned into a divided arterial roadway.
 The Maine State Pier, a deepwater marine facility and outdoor music venue, is located at the intersection of Franklin Street and Commercial Street on Portland's eastern waterfront.
 Casco Bay Lines, a publicly run transportation company that services the islands of Casco Bay, runs its fleet of five vessels from the Maine State Pier.
+It is a stop on the Portland Freedom Trail.

+Public transportation

+Greater Portland Metro's route H (Husky Line) serves Franklin Street.
+It runs between the University of Southern Maine's Gorham campus and Commercial Street's Ocean Gateway.